Harvard-Ophthalmology-AI-Lab/FairCLIP/README.md

 ## Dataset

 The Harvard-FairVLMed dataset can be accessed via this [link](https://drive.google.com/drive/folders/1bkeifigwOAfnsLvup9mJOSNeA3WsvA2l?usp=sharing).
 This dataset can only be used for non-commercial research purposes.
 At no time, the dataset shall be used for clinical decisions or patient care.
 The data use license is [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+Note that, the modifier word “Harvard” only indicates that our dataset is from the Department of Ophthalmology of Harvard Medical School and does not imply an endorsement, sponsorship, or assumption of responsibility by either Harvard University or Harvard Medical School as a legal identity.

 The Harvard-FairVLMed dataset comprises 10,000 samples from 10,000 subjects.
 It is divided into 7,000 training, 1,000 validation, and 2,000 test samples.
 Upon downloading and extracting these datasets, you will find the dataset structure as follows.